premaddx/medium-scrapper/README.md

 1. Clone the project.
 2. Run command - $ npm install
-3. Create a folder - env
+3. Create a folder - env in the root directory of project
-4. Create files - default.json and development.json for declaring the logger level.
-File content e.g. -
+4. Create files - default.json and development.json inside newly created folder env for declaring the logger level.
+    File content for both files e.g. -
         {
             "LOGGER_LEVEL": "debug"
         }
-5. Create a file .env which contains the environment configurations. e.g.
+5. Create a file .env in the root directory of project which contains the environment configurations. e.g.

     NODE_ENV=development
     PORT=5000